Best Cotswolds Cycle Routes

 Kaysersberg is distinctive for its beautiful half-timbered houses dotted with geranium-filled window-boxes, typical of the Alsace region.
 It’s also home to a number of historical buildings, the Sainte-Croix church houses an impressive altarpiece by Jean Bongart.
 Incredibly intricate, the piece depicts religious scenes and is thought to date back to the 16th century.

 The grand Château de Kaysersberg overlooks much of the town.
 Built in the 13th century, it takes the form of a formidable, cylindrical keep with four-metre-thick walls.
 Admire the unusual and colourful gothic windows of the castle, or take the 100 steps up to the top to discover panoramic views of Kaysersberg.

 2. Epicurean excellence

-Good food and wine are very much a way of life here.
-Be sure to sample some of the Loire Valley's most famous vineyard varieties, including Sancerre.
-Grown on the left bank of the Loire, Sancerre is known for its dry quality and citrus fruit flavour.
-After a long cycle, drop in at any one of the cafes and restaurants lining the streets of this medieval town for some authentic Alsatian delicacies.
+Fantastic food and wine are the cornerstone of local life here.
+Be sure to sample the delicious wines, including Riesling, Pinot Blanc and Pinot Gris.
+After cycling, drop in at any one of the cafes and restaurants lining the streets of this medieval town for some authentic Alsatian delicacies.